 WestJet Airlines from Canada

-WestJet is the alternative airline to Air Canada, providing a better customer experience.
+WestJet is an alternative airline to Air Canada, providing a better customer experience.
 For 6 straight years now, WestJet has done some of the better Christmas ads.
 This past year in the Western Canadian town of Fort McMurray, there was a fire that destroyed the entire town.
 This ad does a nice job in building around the recovery with a wink to Who’ville.

 Sainsbury’s from the UK